Cubic Polynomial

 What is Cubic Polynomial With Example?

-A cubic polynomial is a type of polynomial with the degree of 3 i.e. the highest exponent of the variable is 3.
-The general form of a cubic polynomial is written as p(x): ax3 + bx2 + cx + d, a ≠ 0, where a, b, and c are coefficients and d is the constant with all of them being real numbers.
+A cubic polynomial is a type of polynomial with a degree of 3 i.e. the highest exponent of the variable is 3.
+The general form of a cubic polynomial is written as p(x): ax3 + bx2 + cx + d, a ≠ 0, where

-How Do You Find Cubic Polynomials?
+How Do You Solve Cubic Polynomials?

 How to Use Synthetic Division Method for Cubic Polynomials?

-Cubic polynomials are solved by the synthetic method using general steps like taking the coefficients alone, bringing the first down, multiplying with the zero of the linear factor, and adding with the next coefficient, and repeat until the end.
+Cubic polynomials are solved by the synthetic method using general steps like taking the coefficients alone, bringing the first down, multiplying with the zero of the linear factor, and adding with the next coefficient, and repeating until the end.

 visual curriculum